kubewarden/docs/docs/writing-policies/spec/host-capabilities/06-kubernetes.md

 Kubewarden context aware policies requires access to resources from the Kubernetes cluster where they are running on.
-For that, the Kubewarden SDKs expose functions that uses the waPC communication protocol to talk with the host system asking for data about the cluster.
+For that, the Kubewarden SDKs expose functions that use the waPC communication protocol to talk with the host system asking for data about the cluster.

 ## waPC protocol contract

-Under the hood, the SDKs functions rely on these functions exposed by the policy host environment:
+Under the hood, the SDKs rely on these functions exposed by the policy host environment:

-- `list_resources_by_namespace` : waPC function to request resources information from a given namespace
+- `list_resources_by_namespace` : given a resource type and a namespace, list all the resources of that type that are defined inside of it.
+This cannot be used to list cluster-wide resources, like `Namespace`.
-- `list_resources_all`: waPC function to request resources information from the whole cluster
+- `list_resources_all`: given a resource type, list all the resources of that type that are defined inside the whole cluster.
+This can be used to list cluster-wide resources, like `Namespace`.
-- `get_resource`:  WaPC function to request a resource information by its name
+- `get_resource`:  find the exact resource identified by a the given resource type, given name and an optional namespace identifier.

 This guest-host intercommunication is performed using the regular waPC